SARL-PLUS/RL_bootcamp_tutorial/README.md

    - Please discuss questions.
    - Facilitate sessions where learners and experts debate and reach consensus on RL concepts and implementation strategies.

-# Open questions for the programmes? - these are the notes I took during our discussions:
+# Open questions for the programme? - these are the notes I took during our discussions:

 Part II:
    1. Elements of model-based RL